-ALD had policyholders' assets under management of €721 million (2016: €667million) at the end of 2017.
-The 8% increase on the previous year is predominantly due to investment growth.
+ALD had policyholders' assets under management of €699 million (2017: €721 million) at the end of 2018.
+The 3.1% decrease on the previous year is predominantly due to negative investment returns.

-ABL continues to develop its business and saw commission and fee income increase by 22% during the year and trading losses decrease by 37%.
-ABL has a clear strategy for 2018 and is moving forward as an integral part of the Acorn Life Group as it develops and consolidates its brand in line with Group objectives.
+ABL continues to develop its business and saw commission and fee income increase by 4% during the year.
+This growth was achieved on a significantly lower cost base than 2017.
+The Board of Directors are encouraged that ABL moved into profitability during the second half of 2018 and this trend is expected to continue into 2019.
+ABL has a clear strategy for 2019 and is moving forward as an integral part of the Acorn Life Group as it develops and consolidates its brand in line with Group objectives.